 - HARP has been extended a few time and is set to expire December 31st, 2018

 - However, with interest rates escalating and at the highest rates since 2008, it is doubtful that many homeowners can take advantage of this loan program by December 31st, 2018

 Still, there are homeowners with rates in the 7% range and higher that can still take advantage of the Home Affordable Refinance Program.

 The first step in determining eligibility is to see whether or not your loan is owned by Fannie Mae or Freddie Mac:

 - Homeowners can check on our site or go directly to Fannie and Freddie’s website to see if their home loan is owned and/or serviced by Fannie Mae and/or Freddie Mac

 - Like many things in life, these databases are not perfect

-- Homeowners may checked their property address against Fannie Mae and Freddie Mac’s databases, and were unable to find a match
+Homeowners may check their property address against Fannie Mae and Freddie Mac’s databases and be unable to find a match.

 Fannie Mae and Freddie Mac to qualify for HARP

 However, this does NOT mean that a certain loan is not a Fannie Mae or Freddie Mac.